ramottamado/ramottamado.github.io/_posts/2022-02-11-low-level-left-join-in-apache-flink.md

 ## Background

 To do low-level left joins between streams in Apache Flink, we need to utilize one of the process function classes, i.e., the `KeyedCoProcessFunction` class.<!--more--> The `KeyedCoProcessFunction` class gives us the ability to use [keyed state][flink-state].
 Flink's keyed state will hold the state of the dimension stream, which is the stream we use to enrich the primary stream.
-In this implementation below, every time we pass a record into the primary stream, the `KeyedCoProcessFunction` will look into the state of the dimension stream, and then call a method to transform the primary stream with data from the dimension stream, if data with the same key exists.
+In this implementation below, every time we pass a record into the primary stream, the `KeyedCoProcessFunction` will look into the state of the dimension stream and then call a method to transform the primary stream with data from the dimension stream, if data with the same key exists.
 After that, the `KeyedCoProcessFunction` will output the transformed data.

 ## Implementation